Spring Training 2023: Get Ready to Photograph Minor League Baseball

 Buy the most expensive ticket available, and ask if you can move around between innings if there are empty seats.
 The most expensive ticket to an NJ Jackals game last year was $17 when purchased at the gate, so the entry fee is very reasonable (expect to pay more if you buy via a ticket agency).

 Changing your location is important if you want to get a variety of shots.
-The three hot spots are a) behind the catcher, b) as close to first base or third base as you can get, and c) anywhere you can get a tight shot of the pitcher at an interesting angle.
+The three natural hot spots are a) behind the catcher, b) as close to first base or third base as you can get, and c) anywhere you can get a tight shot of the pitcher at an interesting angle.
 The more baseball you shoot, the sooner you’ll settle into a pattern of favorite locations.

 Protective netting prevents line drives from injuring fans, which is great.
 But the netting makes it very difficult to get great shots from some key locations.